stakiran/soft-skills-toolkit/index_JA_EN.md

 - [README](README.md)
 - How to read the TEA line
-    - T (Target): The primary intended audience for this tool
+    - T (Target): The primary audience for this tool
-    - E (Effect): The outcomes the audience can expect to gain
+    - E (Effect): The benefits the target audience can gain
-    - A (Action): The approach this tool takes: the mindset and practices to be adopted by the audience
+    - A (Action): The approach this tool takes: the mindset and practices to be installed in the target audience

 # Communication

 ## > Conversations and Meetings
 - MAMA (Meeting As An AMA): [JA](mama_meeting_as_an_ama.md) [EN](mama_meeting_as_an_ama_EN.md)
-    - T: Managers who want to draw out more input from their members
+    - T: Managers who want to draw out more opinions from their team members
-    - E: The number of questions you can get from a single meeting increases by several times or more
+    - E: The number of questions you get from a single meeting increases several-fold or more
-    - A: Run meetings strictly as AMAs
+    - A: Run meetings that are strictly AMA-focused
 - RMA (Request Me Anything): [JA](rma_request_me_anything.md) [EN](rma_request_me_anything_EN.md)
     - T:
     - E:
     - A:

-MAMA
-RMA
+MAMA, RMA

 # Documentation
-Simplate
-TEA
+Simplate, TEA

 # Agile Work
-Casual Ajile
-PDW
+Casual Ajile, PDW

 # Creative Thinking
 Divergent